Seanie96/VN-Exercise/README.md

 ### Improvements

 Since this should be a library that would be availed of by multiple processes (BGP, RIP, OSPf....), it would be wise to turn it into a shared library (but wasn't for the sake of time... leaving out flock, mmap etc..).
-Since the vast majority is still pseudo-code, no testing suite has been added.
-As of yet, it's possible to add as many RTE's to the SLL within a final bit prefix node.
-More than likely there are other edge cases I'm forgetting to comment down here which I didn't account for.
+Since the vast majority is still pseudo-code, no testing suite has been added, but it would be ideal to have one.
+As of yet, it's possible to add as many RTE's to the SLL within a final bit prefix node... this is not ideal.
+More than likely there are other edge cases I'm forgetting to comment down here which I didn't account for, for the sake of time.

 ### Different Approaches